mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 ## **How to jump right into data scientist roles**

-If you want to do so, check out these 2 articles:
+If you want to jump right into data scientist roles, check out these 2 articles:

 1. [Which data science skills are important (To get a $50,000 increase in salary)](https://www.business-science.io/careers/2022/03/11/which-data-science-skills-are-important.html)
 2. [How To Become A Financial Data Scientist (Or A Data Scientist In Any Domain)](https://www.business-science.io/business/2019/05/23/how-to-become-a-fiancial-data-scientist.html)